Dr. Robert Patalano

-As a Postdoctoral Research Fellow in Palaeoenvironmental Biomarkers, Dr. Robert (Bob) Patalano will investigate stable carbon and hydrogen isotopes of leaf wax biomarkers from archaeological and paleoenvironmental sediments to answer questions concerning the relationships between environmental processes, cultural change, and human subsistence strategies.
-Additionally, he will produce modern ecological baselines for correlating paleoenvironmental proxies with stratigraphic, chronological, and archaeological contexts.
-Dr. Patalano will use gas chromatography mass spectrometry and isotope ratio mass spectrometry and develop new techniques to study the post-depositional processes impacting leaf waxes.
+As a Postdoctoral Research Fellow in Palaeoenvironmental Biomarkers, Dr. Robert (Bob) Patalano investigates stable carbon and hydrogen isotopes of leaf wax biomarkers from archaeological and paleoenvironmental sediments to answer questions concerning the relationships between environmental processes, cultural change, and human subsistence strategies.
+He mainly uses gas chromatography mass spectrometry and isotope ratio mass spectrometry for environmental reconstructions but also in creating modern ecological baselines for correlating paleoenvironmental proxies with stratigraphic, chronological, and archaeological contexts.

 Bob is also invested in capacity building through cross-disciplinary training and granting greater access to scientific information for his colleagues in Tanzania.
 With his new position at the Max Planck, Dr. Patalano wants to strengthen his existing collaborative networks with the University of Dar es Salaam and the Arusha Natural History Museum to promote sustainable paleoanthropological research in East Africa.